zackify/formjs/README.md

 <script src="build/react.min.js"></script>
 <script src="underscore-min.js"></script>
 ```

+Supported Form Elements and their Markup
+--
+Formjs is still a work in progress but should be completed before the end of February, then this section will be completed.

+**Form Elements**
+    - Any text based field (text,password,url,etc)
+    - select boxes
+    - the rest are coming shortly

 Passing Form Information
 --
-*Update 2/13/14* you can now pass multiple forms ass demonstrated in the index.html file
+*Update 2/13/14* you can now pass multiple forms as demonstrated in the index.html file

 All you need to do is create a new variable called *json*, but this can be changed.
 Here's an example way to pass the json schema data to formjs
 ```